pydata/xarray/doc/roadmap.rst

 -  Bayesian workflows involving various statistical distributions over multiple variables,
 -  Whole netCDF files containing multiple groups.
+-  Comparison of output from many similar models (such as in the IPCC's Coupled Model Intercomparison Projects)

 A new tree-like data structure which is essentially a structured hierarchical collection of Datasets could represent these cases, and would instead map to